ADITYA01224/project2/README.md

+#poject 2
 create a dynamic image slider using HTML, CSS, and JavaScript